G0URAB/thomasadeloach.com/README.md

 - Start the docker service.
 Then clone the project.
 After that, in the root folder run the following command
 > docker-compose up --build
 - If everything went well, then the project website can be visited at **localhost:8080**
 - This project has one more dependency i.e. Node.JS.
-Currently, hot reload is not working inside the app container.
+Currently, hot reload is not working inside the node container.
 Therefore, we will have to do that manually.
 Install Node JS globally.
 Go to **app** folder and run the following command
 > npm run watch